-Businesses within the EU who have been operating in at least 2 EU countries for at least 2 years can create a European Country which makes it easier to expand into other EU countries.
+Businesses within the EU who have been operating in at least two EU countries for at least two years can create a European Country which makes it easier to expand into other EU countries.
 More information available here.

-You need to have a Portuguese residence permit (or a Certificate of Registration if an EU/EFTA citizen who has been a Portuguese resident for less than 5 years) to start a business in Portugal.
-See our guide to Portuguese visas and residence permits for more information.
+You need to have a Portuguese residence permit (or a Certificate of Registration if an EU/EFTA citizen who has been a Portuguese resident for less than five years) to start a business in Portugal.
+See our guide to Portuguese residence permits for more information.

 Non-EU/EFTA nationals wanting to come to Portugal to start a business or work as a freelancer will need to obtain a Portuguese work visa and residence permit.
 See our guide to Portuguese work visas for more information.

-Non-EU/EFTA nationals interested in investing money into Portugal might qualify for the Golden Visa programme which is designed to attract foreign investment.
+Non-EU/EFTA nationals interested in investing money into Portugal might qualify for the Golden Visa program which is designed to attract foreign investment.
 See our guide to the Portuguese Golden Visa for more information.

 The Portuguese tax year runs from 1 January to 31 December and all residents self-employed in Portugal need to submit tax returns annually.
-See our guides to Taxes in Portugal for more information.
+See our guide to taxes in Portugal for more information.

 If you have a business in Portugal with employees, you can employ staff who are EU/EFTA citizens or those from outside the EU/EFTA who have a valid visa allowing them to work.
 See our guide to Portuguese work visas for more information.

 If you are starting a business in Portugal and planning to employ staff, be sure to account for the cost.
-Employers in Portugal have to pay 14 months of salary a year, social security contributions, 14 paid public holidays and 5 weeks paid annual leave.
+Employers in Portugal have to pay 14 months of salary a year, social security contributions, 14 paid public holidays, and five weeks paid annual leave.